kerryjiang/SuperSocket.Document/040-SuperSocket-Basic-Configuration.md

 * clearIdleSession: true or false, whether clear idle sessions, default value is false;
 * clearIdleSessionInterval: the clearing timeout idle session interval, default value is 120, in seconds;
 * idleSessionTimeOut: The session timeout period; If the session's idle time exceeds the value, it will be closed in case of clearIdleSession is configured to be true; Default value is 300, in seconds;
 * security: Empty, Tls, Ssl3.
-The security option of the socket server, default value is empty;
+The security option of the socket server, default value is empty; You also can give multiple values like "Tls11,Tls12";
 * maxRequestLength: The maximum allowed request length, default value is 1024;
 * textEncoding: The default text encoding in the server instance, default value is ASCII;
 * defaultCulture: default thread culture for this appserver instance, only available in .Net 4.5 and cannot be set if the isolation model is 'None';